 Flank Steak vs Skirt Steak

-It’s grilling season which means the coals are hot and so is the weather.
-Living in South Texas, just about anything can be grilled or barbecued, including pork, chicken, and even avocados!
-Some of the classic cuts of beef to grill down here include skirt steak and flank steak… but what’s the difference?
+Living in South Texas, grilling is part of our year-round cooking routine.
+From grilled guacamole and carne asada to grilled turkey breast, our grill stays busy.
+Some of the classic cuts of beef we love to grill include skirt steak and flank steakโ€ฆ but what’s the difference?
 We have everything you need to know about these often misunderstood cuts of beef along with some delicious recipes to get you inspired.

 What is Skirt Steak?

-If you have ordered fajitas then chances are you were enjoying grilled, marinated skirt steak.
+If you have ordered fajitas, then chances are you were enjoying grilled, marinated skirt steak.
 Skirt steak is a cut of beef that comes from the plate primal, found below the rib of a cow.
 It can be divided into the inside and outside skirt.
 The outside skirt is a little thicker, more tender, and more uniformly shaped than the inside skirt.
-The outside skirt steak typically ends up in commercial kitchens, so what you’ll find at the grocery store is usually the tougher and smaller inside version.
-Skirt steak is the most common type of meat used when making steak tacos, known as carnitas or asado, or the fan-favorite fajitas.
+The outside skirt steak typically ends up in commercial kitchens, so what youโ€™ll find at the grocery store is usually the tougher and smaller inside version.
+Skirt steak is the most common type of meat used when making steak tacos, known as carnitas or asado, carne asada or the fan-favorite fajitas.

 skirt steak on a cutting board with a meat mallet after being tenderized.